Firiyal12/Sales_Dash_Board/README.md

 # Sales_Dash_Board
 ##  Project Overview
 This Power BI project analyzes **sales performance data** to identify trends, top-selling cars, and  sales distribution.
-The dashboard provides insights into Revenue by Country, Quanity sold , Profits made. **Helping businesses make data-driven decisions.**
+The dashboard provides insights into Revenue by Country, Quanity sold , Profits made. **To help businesses make data-driven decisions.**

 ## Key Insights from the Dataset: